divyaanshupal/HEIC-To-PNG/README.md

 # 🖼️ HEIC to PNG Converter (Flutter Desktop App)

-This is a simple Flutter desktop app that lets you convert `.heic` image files to `.png` using [ImageMagick](https://imagemagick.org).
+This is a simple Flutter desktop app that lets you convert `.heic` image files to `.png` , try its web version [Converter](https://heictopng.netlify.app/).
 Supports **multiple file selection** and converts all selected files with a single click!

 ---